martinaspeciale/pulsevision/README.md

-# PulseVision
+# **Bachelor thesis project** - PulseVision

-**Bachelor thesis project** — PulseVision: AI-based blood pressure estimation from wrist images using Convolutional Neural Networks (CNNs)
+PulseVision: AI-based blood pressure estimation from wrist images using Convolutional Neural Networks (CNNs)

 This repository contains the code and materials developed for my Bachelor's thesis in Computer Engineering at the University of Pisa.